Honours of Scotland: Sceptre

 The Sceptre, a symbolic ornamental rod held by the Scottish monarchs at their coronation, was a gift from Pope Alexander VI to James IV in 1494.
 This papal gift replaced a native-made sceptre which dated from the 14th century at the earliest, and which has been lost.
-The Sceptre was made in Italy of silver gilt, was remodelled and lengthened for James V in 1536 by the Edinburgh goldsmith Adam Leys, and is 86 cm long.
+The silver-gilt sceptre was made in Italy, was remodelled and lengthened for James V in 1536 by the Edinburgh goldsmith Adam Leys, and is 86 cm long.
 The Sceptre consists of a handle attached to the bottom of a hexagonal rod, which is topped by a finial.
 The rod is engraved with grotesques, urns, leaves, thistles and fleurs-de-lis.
-The finial features stylised dolphins (symbols of the Church), and three figures under canopies.
-The three figures are the Virgin Mary, wearing a crown and holding the infant Jesus in her right arm and an orb in her left hand; Saint James the Great holding a book and a staff; and Saint Andrew holding a book and a saltire.
-The finial is topped by a globe of polished crystal, surmounted with a golden globe topped by a large pearl.
+The finial features stylised dolphins (symbols of the Church), and three figures under canopies: the Virgin Mary wearing a crown and holding the infant Jesus in her right arm and an orb in her left hand; Saint James the Great holding a book and a staff; and Saint Andrew holding a book and a saltire.
+The finial is topped by a globe of polished rock crystal, surmounted with a golden globe topped by a large pearl.

 Sword of State

 The Sword of State was a gift from Pope Julius II presented to James IV along with a blessed hat in 1507 as papal recognition of James's defence of Christendom (see blessed sword and hat).
 The sword, which measures 137.8 cm in length, was made by Domenico da Sutri and replaced a native-made Sword of Honour that had been made in 1502 to complement the Sceptre, and which has been lost.
 The steel blade, measuring 99 cm in length, is etched on either side with the figures of Saint Peter and Saint Paul, and the words: JULIUS II PONT MAX (Julius II Supreme Pontiff) in inlaid gold lettering.

 The 38.7 cm silver-gilt handle is decorated with oak leaves and acorns, with two stylised oak leaves which overlap the scabbard, and a crossguard in the form of dolphins.
 The Sword of State's wooden scabbard is bound in crimson velvet with silver-gilt repoussé work and hung from a 1.5 m long sword belt that is made from woven silk and thread-of-gold and has a silver-gilt buckle.

 Other jewels in the Crown Room

+Elizabeth Sword

+In 2023 the Sword of State was considered too fragile to be presented along with the other Honours of Scotland to King Charles III at the national service of thanksgiving and dedication at St Giles Cathedral on 5 July.
+A new ceremonial sword, named the Elizabeth Sword after the late monarch, was made by Scottish artisans for the purpose, at a cost of £22,000.